woodyx218/opacus_global_clipping/README.md

 # What is this?
-This project contains scripts to reproduce my paper [On the Convergence of Deep Learning with Differential Privacy](https://arxiv.org/abs/2106.07830) by Zhiqi Bu, Hua Wang, Qi Long, and Weijie J. Su.
-We only add **one line of code** into the [Pytorch Opacus library](https://github.com/pytorch/opacus).
+This project contains scripts to reproduce my paper [On the Convergence of Deep Learning with Differential Privacy](https://arxiv.org/abs/2106.07830) by Zhiqi Bu, Hua Wang, and Qi Long.
+We only add **one line of code** into the [Pytorch Opacus](https://github.com/pytorch/opacus)  library v0.15.0.

 # The Problem of Interest
 Deep learning models are vulnerable to privacy attacks and raise severe privacy concerns.
 To protect the privacy, Abadi et. al. applied [deep learning with differential privacy](https://arxiv.org/abs/1607.00133) (DP) and obtain DP neural networks.
 Notably, if you train a neural network with SGD, you get regular non-DP network; if you train with differentially private SGD (DP-SGD), you get DP network.